 |Vardhman||Multiple range||HealthGuard Corporation||Travel Shield||AMIC|

 Having a presence in antimicrobial fabrics since 2011, Surgicot Textiles Ltd has seen an increase in order since the pandemic onset.

 Along with HeiQ and HealthGuard there is one more technology competitor Polygiene, which has raised expectations with ViralOff technology.

 Indian Textile Chemicals and Technology Start-ups- Market is waiting for your solutions!

 Testing Laboratories- Gear up testing capacities a wave is coming!

-Here is a new information to share, a new study suggests PPE made with electroceutical fabric may provide better protection against COVID-19.
+Here is a piece of new information to share, a new study suggests PPE made with electroceutical fabric may provide better protection against COVID-19.
 This research was done by a team of researchers at the Indiana Center for Regenerative Medicine & Engineering, and the Department of Medical and Molecular Genetics, Indiana University School of Medicine, US.
-The study is in the pre-print stage and not peer reviewed.
+The study is in the pre-print stage and not peer-reviewed.
 Here is a fact check.